GAF machine

 Member

 2005 -- A patent application is filed for a PSP DualShock dock.
-The thinking behind the invention was that PS1/PS2 games would be “ported for execution on the portable gaming platform”.
-Therefore, it would be best if “the user can utilize substantially, if not identically, the same control sequence as used with the console system.”
-The bolded text is the basic premise of a future PS handheld under Ken Kutaragi's leadership.
+The rationale was that PS1/PS2 games were going to be “ported for execution on the portable gaming platform”; so it would be ideal if “the user can utilize substantially, if not identically, the same control sequence as used with the console system" to play them.

-2006 -- Kutaragi files two patent applications.
+2006 -- Ken Kutaragi files two patent applications.
 The first is for a remote play controller, the second is for using the controller as a lift-to-wake universal remote.
 Gaming on the controller was limited to Remote Play, accessing games hosted on a server and downloadable mini-games (e.g., PS Minis and probably PS Mobile games) playable from internal storage.
-In all likelihood, this remote play controller was his PSP successor; but it was shelved with the DualShock dock and ultimately abandoned in favor of its derivative, the PS Vita and alternative, the Xperia Play.
+This remote play controller was his PSP successor; but it was shelved along with the DualShock dock and ultimately abandoned in favor of its derivative, the PS Vita and alternative, the Xperia Play.

 2014 -- Gaikai’s David Perry is interviewed: